LukeZHar/t3iiw1-intro-to-mongoose/README.md

 2. Open the MongoDB shell: `mongosh`
 3. Show the list of databases: `show dbs`
 4. Connect to a database: `use dbname`
+5. `db.posts.find`

+Saturday:
+Use MongoDB in Express Route
+Document Referencing and Populating
+Subdocuments